 A regional resource and referral network is comprised of exemplary programs, mentors, trainers and consultants within the Eastern Virginia catchment area.

-Professional development workshops and strategically planned training events that address a wide variety of identified needs are conducted throughout the year.
+Professional development opportunities that address a wide variety of identified needs are conducted throughout the year.

 AT Network (ATN)